 The Capstone Project is a course specifically designed to help students apply their learnings in a practical, hands-on setting.
 In addition, it provides a platform for students to learn and apply deeper research skills on specially selected topics related to sustainability issues.
 Working in groups of five and in consultation with the relevant NUS academic unit, students will develop impact-driven solutions to address sustainability challenges, craft a report, and then deliver a presentation for evaluation at the end of the course.

 Are any field trips organised by the programme?

 Exposure to the practical aspects of environment management is one of the elements of the MEM programme.
 Therefore, field trips are organised as part of the programme.
-Some of these field trips relate to particular modules, and serve as the bases for projects or assignments (making such trips compulsory).
-Others are not linked to any module, but are of general interest.
+Some of these field trips relate to particular courses, and serve as the bases for projects or assignments (making such trips compulsory).
+Others are not linked to any course, but are of general interest.